Loyola University Chicago

 Outcomes

-Students will obtain in-depth knowledge of a unique topic in the interdisciplinary field of Global Studies
+Students will be able to demonstrate knowledge of a unique topic in the interdisciplinary field of Global Studies